KetanThakare/employee-attrition-predictor/README.md

 **Modeling and Evaluation:** [This notebook](Noteboks/Modeling%20and%20Evaluation.ipynb) decribes model creation and evalutaion.

-**Deployment:** The web-app described has been created to run on local deployment server._(Under process: to deploy the model on AWS server so it's accesible via internet.)_
+**Deployment:** The web-app described has been created to run on local deployment server.

+_(The eventual idea is to deploy the model on AWS server so it's accesible via internet.)_